ankitseal/electron-dashboard-auto-reload/README.md

 - Trigger a local call to `/open` with a different path on the same origin; confirm no login prompt appears.
 - Trigger `/open` with an invalid protocol (e.g., `file:`); confirm a safe error JSON.
 - Verify auto-reload and existing hotkeys still behave as before.
-- Exit the app and confirm the loopback server has closed (port no longer listening).
+- Exit the app and confirm the remote setup server has closed (port no longer listening).